 3. Pit stop for American history – Mile 33, Leesburg, VA

 After another 13 miles of riding the rolling terrain, history buffs will want to take a detour into downtown Leesburg, a town with both both Revolutionary and Civil War history.
-Two blocks North of the trail is the Loudoun County Museum ($3.00 entrance fee), home to hundreds of artifacts ranging from arrowheads to textiles to 19th century maps.
+Two blocks North of the trail is the Loudoun County Museum (free), home to hundreds of artifacts ranging from arrowheads to textiles to 19th century maps.

 4. Hand crafted drinks- Mile 45, Purcellville, VA